 and volunteers of the Distress Line decided to operate as an autonomous agency.
 The service was incorporated in 1985 as the Distress Centre of Windsor-Essex County.

-The Distress Centre became a member organization of the United Way in 1987 and has continued to be funded by the United Way since then.
+The Distress Centre became a member organization of the United Way in 1987 and was funded primarily by the United Way through June 2015.
 Throughout the history of the organization, trained volunteers have been the means by which the service responds to persons in distress.

 "The Distress Centre of Windsor-Essex County exists to provide emergency crisis intervention, suicide prevention, emotional support and referrals to community resources by telephone, to people in Windsor and the surrounding area."